onflow/flow/docs/content/kitty-items/modify.md

 - Backend API: Add the new collection to the list of available collections
 - Web application: Define the new collection name and add it to the map of available collections
 - Cadence: Define the new collection name, add it to the map of available collections, set the content hash for the images ([stored on IPFS](/dapp-development/smart-contracts/#external-storage-networks))
-- Flow JS Tests: Add the new collection to the test suite

 To start making your changes, it is recommended to open the project in a code editor like [Visual Studio Code](https://code.visualstudio.com/).